I. Device Requirements for DMXcat

 Amazon: Amazon Fire tablets

-Not optimized for tablets
+Not optimised for tablets

 II.
 Before Setting Up Your DMXcat